 Flipped Learning puts greater focus on the pre-learning which takes place prior to the lesson so that the lesson can focus on applying the knowledge.
-Flipped Learning creates Greek glossa opportunities with students' independent learning before their lesson.
-It -Ji: 1/8 requires careful planning to ensure that the learning/application in the essels lesson builds on the learning that has taken place prior to the lesson.
+Flipped Learning creates opportunities with students' independent learning before their lesson.
+It requires careful planning to ensure that the learning/application in the lesson builds on the learning that has taken place prior to the lesson.